MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 When the use of generative AI unintentionally infringes on copyright, companies may face serious legal actions.
 Copyright holders have several powerful legal tools at their disposal under Japanese Copyright Law and the Japanese Civil Code to protect their rights.

 The most direct action is a civil claim.
 Copyright holders can file an “injunction request” to stop or prevent the infringement.
 This forces companies to immediately cease using the infringing content and, for example, remove it from their websites.
 Additionally, they may face a “claim for damages” for any losses suffered by the copyright holder due to the infringement.
-Calculating the amount of damages can be complex and may result in a significant sum based on the profits the company has gained from the infringement.
+The damages assessment is often complicated and can be sizable, particularly where it is linked to the infringer’s profits.
 If the right of authorship is violated, the copyright holder may also demand measures for “restoration of honor,” such as the publication of an apology advertisement.

 Beyond civil liability, copyright infringement can also be subject to criminal penalties.
 In particularly egregious cases, a complaint from the rights holder can lead to criminal prosecution.
-Individuals may face up to 10 years in prison or a fine of up to 10 million yen, but if a corporation commits the infringement as part of its business activities, it can be fined up to 300 million yen, which is an extremely severe penalty.
+Individuals may face up to 10 years in prison or a fine of up to 10 million yen, but if a corporation commits the infringement as part of its business activities, it can be fined up to 300 million yen, which represents a very severe sanction for companies.

 The primary party responsible is, in principle, the user of the AI that utilizes the generated content, namely the company itself.
-However, if the AI developer’s service is designed to intentionally or with high probability generate something similar to a specific copyrighted work, due to technical issues, the developer may also share responsibility.
+However, if the AI developer’s service is designed to intentionally or with high probability generate something similar to a specific copyrighted work, depending on how the system is designed, the developer may also share responsibility.

 Currently, there are few definitive court cases in Japan that directly address copyright issues with generative AI.
 However, disputes are already occurring, such as when a major Japanese newspaper company filed a lawsuit against a foreign generative AI operator for using their paid articles without permission and demanded compensation for damages.
-In the absence of judicial decisions, the official views and guidelines presented by the Agency for Cultural Affairs become extremely important as de facto standards of conduct for companies to assess legal risks and determine compliance standards.
+In the absence of judicial decisions, the official views and guidelines presented by the Agency for Cultural Affairs effectively function as de facto standards for companies when assessing legal risks and designing compliance frameworks.
 Therefore, a company’s compliance strategy should be based on strictly following the guidance of this administrative agency.

 Conclusion

 While generative AI can bring immeasurable benefits to companies, it also carries significant legal risks under Japanese copyright law.
 The Japanese legal system has a dual structure that allows for flexible responses during the learning phase to promote AI development, while imposing strict liability for copyright infringement on users who utilize the generated content.
-Deeply understanding this structure is key for companies to safely harness AI technology.
+A solid understanding of this structure is key for companies to safely harness AI technology.
 Even if the AI’s learning data is lawfully collected, users who generate content that resembles existing copyrighted works may face serious civil and criminal liabilities.
-It is essential for companies to adopt proactive and specific risk management measures, such as establishing internal guidelines, implementing thorough human review processes, and documenting the creative process to secure intellectual property rights.
+To manage these risks, companies need specific measures, including clear internal rules, robust human review processes, and documentation of how content is created and edited.

 Monolith Law Office has a proven track record of providing extensive advice to numerous clients within Japan on complex legal issues surrounding generative AI and copyright.
 Our firm boasts experts who are not only qualified as Japanese attorneys but also hold foreign legal qualifications and are English speakers, enabling us to offer meticulous support for companies engaging in international business to accurately navigate the Japanese legal system.
 We provide specialized legal services, including consultations on issues explained in this article and support for building concrete internal systems.